2020PB/police-brutality/reports/Oregon.md

 ### Federal officers make violent arrest | July 22nd

-Footage shows officers approaching a protester with their hands up.
+Footage of Chapman Square shows officers approaching a protester with their hands up.
 The camera pans away for a moment.
 When it returns, several officers have tackled the protester and appear to be striking and kicking them.
 Another officer approaches the filmer, a journalist, and backs her away.

 tags: arrest, kick, protester, strike, tackle

 id: or-portland-132

-geolocation:
+geolocation: 45.5153952,-122.6776722

 **Links**